How to Reduce Sampling Bias in Research

 3. Experimental Research: Experiments seek to establish cause and effect, so researchers may seek to answer questions, such as: Does message A or B make people more likely to reuse their linens in hotel rooms, are people more likely to vote in elections if their friends vote, and does shaking hands before a negotiation promote deal-making?

 When researchers take this middle ground, they gather what may be called controlled samples, which are a kind of hybrid, falling somewhere between random and non-random samples.
-Although controlled samples are gathered from sources that are based on convenience, researchers take active measures to eliminate sources of bias and maximize the generalizability of their results.
-Research suggests that these hybrid samples often provide a reasonable trade-off between the high cost, impracticality and slow nature of random sampling and the unconstrained sources of bias inherent to convenience samples, as researchers often find similar results in both samples.
+Although controlled samples are gathered from sources that are based on convenience, researchers take active measures to eliminate sources of error and maximize the generalizability of their results.
+Research suggests that these hybrid samples often provide a reasonable trade-off between the high cost, impracticality and slow nature of random sampling and the unconstrained sources of bias inherent to convenience samples, as researchers often find similar results results in both samples.

 For example, consider a researcher on the East Coast who launches an online study early in the morning.
 Because most online studies fill up in a matter of hours, people who live on the West Coast are unlikely to take part in the study due to the time difference (Casey et al., 2017).

-If, as research suggests, people on the West Coast have different attitudes toward things like social norms (e.g. Plaut et al., 2012) and climate than those on the East Coast, a study investigating behaviors to combat climate change might have a region-specific sampling bias.
-This sampling bias could distort the researcher’s findings by leading them to believe the relationship between social norms and behaviors to combat climate change is either weaker or stronger than it actually is within a broader population.
+If, as research suggests, people on the West Coast have different attitudes toward things like social norms (e.g. Plaut et al., 2012) and climate than those on the East Coast, a study investigating behaviors to combat climate change might have a region-specific sampling error.
+This sampling error could distort the researcher's findings by leading them to believe the relationship between social norms and behaviors to combat climate change is either weaker or stronger than it actually is within a broader population.

-Common Causes of Sampling Bias in Research
+Common Causes of Sampling Error in Research

 Participant Demographics